nythrox/effects.js/README.md

 ### What are Algebraic Effects?
 Algebraic effects are based on two primary concepts: effects and handlers.
 Effects are just a representation of an action that can be performed.
 Handlers will catch the performed effects and can choose to resume the continuation with a result (like a promise), resume the continuation multiple times (like a stream), or not resume at all and cancel the computation (like an exception).
 Handlers can also transform the result of the computation (into a promise, a stream, an array, etc).

-You can learn more about algebraic effects <a href="https://github.com/nythrox/effects.js/new/master">here</a>.
+<a href="https://github.com/nythrox/effects.js/new/master">You can learn more about algebraic effects here</a>.

 Algebraic effects bring a multitude of advantages:
 - dependency injection